The Integrated Language Arts program prepares candidates for Ohio licensure in Integrated Language Arts (grades 7-12).

 Twelve weeks of full-time teaching.

-ADED 49525: Inquiry into Profession Practice (3 credit hours)
+ADED 49525: Inquiry into Professional Practice (3 credit hours)

 Provides real-world job seeking skills as well as time for reflection and analysis of the student teaching experiences